(function(x) x + 1)(5)

 ch_true <- function(a) function(b) a

-ch_false <- function(a) function(b) bThese are curried two-argument functions. ch_true takes a, returns a function that takes b and ignores it, returning a. ch_false does the opposite.
+ch_false <- function(a) function(b) bThese are curried two-argument functions. ch_true takes a, returns a function that takes b and ignores it, handing back a. ch_false does the opposite: it ignores the first argument and returns the second.

 ch_true("yes")("no")